Akai AX80: Keyboard

 The keyboard is five octaves (61 notes, C to C) and is unweighted.
 It has velocity, but not aftertouch, sensitivity.
 The output MIDI velocity values span the full range (up to 127), but only discrete "steps" are used (in other words, not every integer value from 1 to 127).
 It uses rubber keypad type membrane switches, rather than J-wires.
-A common issue can be keys not working.
-This can be due to contamination under these pads.
+A common issue can be these switches not working, which can be due to contamination or corrosion of contacts under the pads.

 Voice architecture and sound programming

 Voice architecture

 The synthesizer voices are somewhat similar to those found in the Roland JX-3P or Teisco SX-240, in that there are two oscillators (referred to as "OSC"s) per voice, with the option of sawtooth and/or square waveforms.
 These oscillators are controlled digitally with analog circuitry used only to create the sawtooth waveshape.
 OSC2 can be synchronized to OSC1, or the two oscillators can be cross-modulated.
 The OSCs can be separated by semitone intervals (up to four octaves) and detuned (to approximately a semitone).
 There is pulse-width modulation of the square wave of OSC1 (with a dedicated low-frequency oscillator (LFO) for this) and a square-wave sub-oscillator that is fixed at one octave lower.
 OSC2's pitch can be modulated by one of the two ADSR envelope generators, which are dedicated to VCA volume and VCF cutoff frequency.
 The filter is a 24dB/octave (four-pole) resonant lowpass type, and there is also a separate 12 dB/octave highpass filter that is not envelope controlled.

 Tracking of filter cutoff frequency with keyboard position is fully variable, allowing for sounds to become either "brighter" or "darker" as higher notes are played.
 Keyboard velocity can affect volume and/or filter cutoff.

 The modulation section of this synthesizer features four low-frequency oscillators.
 Three of these each have four available waveforms (sine, square, sawtooth and ramp), and these LFOs are dedicated to filter cutoff, and pitch of each of the two oscillators.
 These also have a programmable delay before their effect sets in.
 The fourth LFO is dedicated to pulse-width modulation of OSC1, and only its rate and depth are programmable.

 There is also a programmable output level for each patch, to help balance loud and soft sounds.
 Notably missing from the voice architecture are white noise and portamento.